Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

-# GPS / GLONASS LoRaWAN Tracker
+# GPS / BeiDou LoRaWAN Tracker

 !!! info "Different Hardware Revision"
     This manual is for the GPS-Tracker in hardware revision 3 running firmware starting